日本語

 Selected Publications

-Uchiyama, I., Mihara, M., Nishide, H., Chiba, H., Kato, M. (2019).
+Uchiyama, I., Mihara, M., Nishide, H., Chiba, H., and Kato, M. (2019).
 MBGD update 2018: microbial genome database based on hierarchical orthology relations covering closely related and distantly related comparisons.
 Nucleic Acids Res.
 47, D382-D389.

-Uchiyama, I., Albritton, J., Fukuyo, M., Kojima, K., Yahara, K., Kobayashi, I. (2016).
+Uchiyama, I., Albritton, J., Fukuyo, M., Kojima, K., Yahara, K., and Kobayashi, I. (2016).
 A novel approach to Helicobacter pylori pan-genome analysis for identification of genomic islands.
 PLoS One 11, e0159419.

-Chiba, H., Nishide, H., Uchiyama, I. (2015).
+Chiba, H., Nishide, H., and Uchiyama, I. (2015).
 Construction of an ortholog database using the Semantic Web technology for integrative analysis of genomic data.
 PLoS One 10, e0122802.

-Chiba, H., Uchiyama, I. (2014).
+Chiba, H., and Uchiyama, I. (2014).
 Improvement of domain-level ortholog clustering by optimizing domain-specific sum-of-pairs score.
-BMC Bioinformatics 15, 148.
+BMC Bioinform.
+15, 148.

 Uchiyama, I. (2006).
 Hierarchical clustering algorithm for comprehensive orthologous-domain classification in multiple genomes.
 Nucleic Acids Res.
 34, 647-658.